joboccara/NamedType/README.md

 A **strong type** is a type used in place of another type to carry specific **meaning** through its **name**.

 This project experiments with strong types in C++.
+All components are in the namespace `fluent`.

 ## Basic usage